-For shared libraries or folders, you can set permission ("read only" or "read write") to its sub-folders for a person or a group.
+For shared libraries or folders, you can set permission to its sub-folders for a person or a group.
+Available permissions are the same as the ones described in sharing libraries.
 Here are some use cases:

 - You shared a library to a group with "read only" permission.
 You also want to allow a specific member of the group to modify files in one sub-folder.
 You can grant write permission of this sub-folder to this person.

 - You shared a library to 3 groups.
 There are 3 sub-folders under that library, one for each group to upload files.
 However you don't want users to change files not belong to his/her group.
 You can grant write permission of a sub-folder only to its group.

 Folder permissions are only effective for libraries and folders you share to others.
 To effectively set folder permissions to its sub-folders, you should first share the parent library or folder; otherwise the folder permission won't take effect.